 Updated May 17, 2016 — Note: Although the basics about Medicare are unchanged, the amount you pay in premiums and deductibles changes over time.
-This updates the figures in the original article from 2012
+This article is both Module 9 of our Retirement 101 Online Preparation Course and the first in a series on Medicare.

 — Believe it or not, there is some good news about your turning 65 – you are now old enough to be eligible for Medicare!
 Cheer up, the worst of your medical insurance worries are over, particularly if you retired early and are not covered by an employer plan.
 Most people in the Medicare system are grateful for the coverage and peace of mind it provides.

 This 101 article, part 1 in a series, is meant to address the concerns we know many of you have about how to get started with Medicare.
 Using information from the very helpful Medicare.gov site and in particular its FAQ feature, we’ll explain exactly what the program is and outline the many options it can provide, so you can both rest easy and make more intelligent choices.
 Our second article in this series.
 “Topretirements Members to Washington: We Like Medicare, Please Keep it Working!“, reports on the results of our recent member survey on Medicare.
 Part 3 deals with “What to Do About Health Insurance If You Retire Before Age 65” (see end of article for more).

 What is Medicare, and who is eligible?